Andreawingardh/code-curious/README.md

 | next_lesson | text  | Used to display link                                  |
 | snapshot    | jsonb | Holds any default code to be displayed in Editor      |
 | scene       | text  | Holds any default bodies to be displayed in Playfield |

+Please refer to `DATABASE.md` for more detailed `lessons` table example.

 #### `snapshots` Table